foundriesio/dm-ak-nano-mcuxpresso/README.md

 ```

 Then, configure the device gateway credentials with the following command.
-Please notice that the factory PKI (Section 4.2) should already be set up.
+The factory PKI (Section 4.2) should already be set up.

 ```
 fioctl el2g config-device-gateway --pki-dir </absolute/path/to/certs/>
 ```
+**Please notice that the `fioctl el2g config-device-gateway` command is currently only supported
+on Linux and WSL environments, and should not be executed in Windows PowerShell.**

 The expected result for `fioctl el2g status` will be something like:
 ```